botmasterai/botmaster/Readme.md

 Its philosophy is to minimise the amount of code developers have to write in order to create a 1-on-1 conversational chatbot that works on multiple platforms.
 It does so by defining a standard with respect to what format messages take and how 1-on-1 conversations occur.
 Messages to/from the various messaging channels supported are all mapped onto this botmaster standard, meaning the code you write is much reduced when compared to a set of point:point integrations.

+## Botmaster 2.0 Changes

+In this new version, a lot of new things were added to Botmaster.
+A few others were removed.

+# Breaking Changes
+If you were using SessionStore in version 1.x.x, you won't be able to anymore in version 2.x.x.
+They have been scratched for the far more common middleware design pattern common in so many other frameworks (e.g. express).
+Middleware can be hooked into right before receiving an update and right before sending out a message.
+It fits ideally with people wanting to setup session storage at these points.

+# Adding Slack
+Support for Slack as the fourth channel supported by Botmaster has been added.
+Using the Events API, you can now send and receive messages on the platform.

+# get User info
+If the platform supports it and the bot class you are using supports it too, you can now use the `bot.getUserInfo` method to retrieve basic information on a user, including their name and profile pic.

+# bug fixes
+As with any release, a bunch of bugfixes were done.

 ## Install

 ```bash